SourcePointUSA/ios-cmp-app/README.md

 In this example a key/value pair "language":"fr" is passed to the sp scenario and can be useded, wiht the proper scenario setup, to show a french message instead of a english one.

 ## Configuring the Message/Consents timeout
-Just set the `.messageTimeoutInSeconds` attribute to a time interval that makes most sense for your own application.
+Before calling `.loadMessage` or `.loadPrivacyManager`, set the `.messageTimeoutInSeconds` attribute to a time interval that makes most sense for your own application.
 By default, we set it to 30 seconds.

 In case of a timeout error, the `onError` callback will be called and the consent flow will stop there.